akka/akka-samples/akka-sample-cluster-java/README.md

 Note that the `TransformationFrontend` actor watch the registered backend to be able to remove it from its list of available backend workers.
 Death watch uses the cluster failure detector for nodes in the cluster, i.e. it detects network failures and JVM crashes, in addition to graceful termination of watched actor.

-To run this sample, type `sbt "runMain sample.cluster.transformation.TransformationApp"` if it is not already started.
+To run this sample, type `sbt "runMain sample.cluster.transformation.App"` if it is not already started.

 TransformationApp starts 5 actor systems (cluster members) in the same JVM process.
 It can be more interesting to run them in separate processes.
 Stop the application and run the following commands in separate terminal windows.